The Secret Book of Flora Lea: A Novel (Hardcover)

 "A spellbinding tale of hope and perseverance, The Secret Book of Flora Lea is as enchanting and whimsical as the Whisperwood fairytale hidden within its pages.
 It reminds us that a happily-ever-after isn't out of reach—so long as we heed the tiny voice within, whispering that the real magic of the story may be closer than we think." —Sarah Penner, New York Times bestselling author of The Lost Apothecary and The London Seance Society

 "Two sisters, dual time periods, a magical secret place, an abiding mystery--The Secret Book of Flora Lea is an enchanting story of survival against all odds.
 With her trademark warmth and a feather-light touch, Patti Callahan Henry weaves together events both real and imagined.
 Transporting, heartfelt, and atmospheric." --Christina Baker Kline, New York Times bestselling author of Orphan Train and The Exiles

 The Secret Book of Flora Lea is a beguiling blend of hope, mystery, and true familial love.
 It exposes the deep wounds of a family tragically separated because of war.
 Told in an utterly fresh way with dual timelines and a host of unforgettable characters, this is a story that is both necessary and satisfying through the last page.
-Powerful and spellbinding!" --Sadeqa Johnson, Internationally bestselling author of The House of Eve and The Yellow Wife
+Powerful and spellbinding!" --Sadeqa Johnson, New York Times bestselling author of The House of Eve

 “A fantastical tale of the power of stories and the bond between sisters…I absolutely loved this book.”—Jamie Ford, New York Times bestselling author of The Many Daughters of Afong Moy